-I spoke with this year’s winner of the Philip K. Dick Award, Meg Elison, for my 18th podcast on New Books in Science Fiction and Fantasy.
+I spoke with this year’s winner of the Philip K. Dick Award, Meg Elison, for my 18th podcast on New Books in Science Fiction.
 She was easy breezy to talk to, with smart quick answers that, in my humble opinion, made for a great interview.
 Of course, it helps that her book tackles all kinds of rich subjects: gender inequality (exacerbated by an epidemic that kills far more women than men), reproductive rights, and a need for meaningful emotional and intellectual stimulation in a world sorely lacking both.
 Below is what I wrote to introduce the podcast.

 Despite the odds, Meg Elison did it.

 First, she finished the book she wanted to write.
 Second, she found a publisher–without an agent.
 Third, she won the Philip K. Dick Award for Distinguished Science Fiction, a stunning achievement for a first-time author with a small, independent press.

 The Book of the Unnamed Midwife is set in the American West after an epidemic has killed all but a fraction of humanity.
 Among the survivors, men vastly outnumber women, setting in motion a desperate journey of survival for the eponymous midwife.
 To avoid the serial rape and enslavement that threatens all females in this male-dominated landscape, the midwife sheds her name and even her sexuality, presenting herself as a man and continuously changing her moniker to suit the circumstance.